 The biggest thing that I’ve found is that as your freelancing business grows and you become established as an expert, it can get pretty demanding.

 Instead of having to pitch people or apply for jobs, clients come to you wanting you to work for them.
 That’s great because it means more money but it can also be overwhelming if you’re not aces at managing your time.

-The whole point of having a side hustle is that it’s something you can do in your spare time to make money.
+Some side hustles are highly skilled, while others are not.
 And depending on which hustle you choose, you might not need any special training or education to do it.